sr-murthy/fsrapiclient/docs/sources/usage.rst

 Firms
 =====

-Client methods for firm-specific requests, the associated API endpoints, and parameters and returns are summarised in the table below.
+Client methods for firm-specific requests, the associated API endpoints, resource parameters, and returns are summarised in the table below.

 .. list-table::
    :align: left